ALioznova/improve_assembly/README.md

 # improve_assembly
-Tool to insert contigs to reference-assisted assembly
+Tool to insert contigs to reference-assisted assembly by Ragout and tool to find misassemblies with paired-end reads